bbauska/W3Cx-1of5-CSS.0x/README.md

 **2. What is one aspect of this Web page you would like to use in your own design?**

--   The ease and intuitive use are number one for me, and it is facilitated by a simple uncluttered well organized layout and menu\'s that make finding information easy, and quickly understand the presentation of it.
+-   The ease and intuitive use are number one for me, and it is facilitated by a simple uncluttered well organized layout and menu&#39;s that make finding information easy, and quickly understand the presentation of it.
 Another important aspect of this site I noticed behind the scenes are flexbox is used extensively, not grid.
 Zillow seems to work flawlessly on any device.

 **3. Is this Web page accessible?**